JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 Warning when using only the metal filter: you will find it too bitter even at double coarseness of pourover (100 clicks or more with Kingrinder K6) and 95°C and might find some sour notes too, this is due to the metal filter not holding enough in when seeping and pushing.

-Examples with Kingrinder K6:
+Examples with Kingrinder K6 (estimated click size should be 55 clicks):

 - Father Carpenter - Kenya light roast:
-    - with metal and paper filter: 35-25 clicks, 97-100°C still too sour
+    - with metal and paper filter: 35-25 clicks, 97-100°C still too sour (maybe confusing sour with bitter here)
-    - with paper filter only: 38 clicks, 97-100°C (35 clicks too bitter, 45 too sour)
+    - with paper filter only: 38 clicks, 97-100°C (35 clicks too bitter, 45 too sour) (maybe confusing sour with bitter here)
 - Lykke - Peru Agua de Nieve light roast:
-    - with paper filter only: 34 clicks, 100°C
+    - with paper filter only: 34 clicks, 100°C (maybe confusing sour with bitter here)

 Recipe: